ChainSafe/chainbridge-core/README.md

 This section allows developers with a way to quickly and with minimal effort stand-up a local development environment in order to fully test out functionality of the chainbridge.

 ### `local`

-Locally deploy bridge and ERC20 handler contracts with preconfigured accounts and ERC20 handler.
+The local-setup command deploys a bridge, ERC20, ERC721 and generic handler contracts with preconfigured accounts and appropriate handlers.

 ```bash
 Usage: